 With the first two seasons available to binge-watch on Sky Atlantic and NOW, what do we know about Succession series 3 so far and when is it back on TV?

-Succession season 1 and 2 box set are available to watch on Sky Atlantic with NOW
+Succession season 1 and 2 box sets are available to watch on Sky Atlantic with NOW

-After Game of Thrones and Veep both came to an end last year, Succession has become one of the HBO's biggest breakout hits.
+Since long-running hits Game of Thrones and Veep both came to an end in 2019, Succession has become one of HBO's biggest breakout successes.

 Created by Jesse Armstrong (Peep Show, Fresh Meat), the critically-acclaimed comedy drama about the battle for control at an American media conglomerate has been nominated for a whole host of Golden Globe, Emmy and Bafta awards.

-Succession season 3 release date and how to watch in the UK
+Will there be a season 3 of Succession?
+Release date and where to watch in the UK

 "Our problem with the show is it's a verity show because we shoot on the move and chronologically.
 But we now have to change in a way to be more controlled.
 We'll have to use more sets than we did before."